Prof-Rosario-UCLA/team38/README.md

 The app is built using React, TypeScript, and Vite.
 The backend is built using ExpressJS and NodeJS.
 The database is built using DynamoDB.
-The app is deployed to Google App Engine.
+The app is deployed to Google App Engine. <br>
 The app is hosted at https://cs144-25s-dhruvpareek12.uw.r.appspot.com/

 ## To run the project locally: